**Alt text:** A circuit board mounted on a hexagonal frame with wires connected, surrounded by other electronic components on a workspace.

 • Choose Your Adventure Shows: Programs with multiple outcomes are gaining traction, and influencers are being recruited to star in these.

-• Real-Time Feedback Loops: Audience comments directly impact how content is shaped.
+• Real-Time Feedback Loops: Audience comments directly lasting results how content is shaped.

 • Maintaining Authenticity: Over-interaction risks diluting the creator’s brand.